vue-rocks/blog/_posts/2016-09-27-backdrop-(filter)-it-like-its-hot.markdown

 ## Why I don't care about the frost effect
 It's just a trend.
-It's going to disappear when the next trend comes out... use it with caution (damn, I should remove it from [mindrudan.com](http://mindrudan.com)).
+It's going to disappear when the next trend comes out... use it with caution if you have to (damn, I should remove it from [mindrudan.com](http://mindrudan.com)).

 ## Wrap up
 Convincing browsers vendors to implement this experimental feature won't be easy.
 As we all know, the best way to do it is with a good song.
-Here goes:
+Here it goes:

 <i>
 ...<br/>